How Amazon’s Data (and DSP) Can Help You Reach New eCommerce Audiences in 2023

 Now, the value of those strategies has diminished dramatically, making way for the next generation of best practices, all revolving around first party data.

-First party data is simply information collected by the web property or app itself.
+Simply put, first party data is information collected by the web property or app itself.
 For example, when you collect subscriber and buyer information in your Shopify store, that’s first-party data.
-Similarly when Amazon collects shopper information, they are amassing first-party data.
+Similarly when information is collected from Amazon shoppers, first-party data is the result.

 All of the restrictions coming from Apple, Google, and other platforms are around the sharing of data to third parties.
 But when you gain data from a voluntary opt in through a property you control, you aren’t sharing anything with a third party.